 Churu District, Rajasthan

-Churu District is an administrative district in the state of Rajasthan, India.
-It is situated about 215 km from Jaipur, the state capital of Rajasthan.
-The district headquarters is located at Churu.
-Hindi and Rajasthani are the main languages spoken in the district.
-The district covers a total geographical area of 13,835 km², including 13,632.34 km² of rural area and 202.66 km² of urban area.
+Churu is an administrative district in Rajasthan, India.
+The district is located about 215 km from Jaipur, the capital of Rajasthan.
+Its administrative headquarters is in Churu.
+Hindi and Rajasthani are the major languages spoken in the district.
+The district covers a total area of 13,835 km², including 13,632.34 km² of rural area and 202.66 km² of urban area.

 List of Tehsils in Churu District